4teamwork/opengever.core/docs/public/dev-manual/api/api_changelog.rst

 Other Changes
 ^^^^^^^^^^^^^
+- Include sip_delivery_status in the disposition serialization.
-- Disposition serialization contains now responses. [phgross]
+- Disposition serialization contains now responses.
 - @xhr-upload: new endpoint to upload documents as a multipart/form-data xhr request. [elioschmutz]
 - Include is_completed in sql task serialization.
 - ``@listing``: Add retention_expiration column.